Shahid7k/Shahid7K/README.md

 The included projects are :

 ## >>DeVlog
-> This was a team project in which I was helped by [Shraddha](https://github.com/shraddha099 "Shraddha-Collaborator")
+> This was a team project in which I collaborated with [Shraddha](https://github.com/shraddha099 "Shraddha-Collaborator-contributed some React-Context and Rich Text Editor related code ")
 > The original idea was inclined towards Developers’ Blogging, but while doing the project, we sought it fit for General Purpose Blogging (& QA) too.
 > + Blogging blended with a QA portal designed to handle large set of users.
 > + Authorization: Editing and deleting blogs, questions, and profile data is made available only to the owning user along with _JWT Authentication._